MarvD166/NDHU-DB-FinalProject/README.md

 # NDHU-DB-FinalProject

-A web-based application for managing events, user registrations, bookings, and reviews.
+A local web-based application for managing events, user registrations, bookings, and reviews.
 Designed as a complete solution covering the full database application lifecycle—from ER modeling to deployment.

 ## Features
 	•	User registration, login, and session handling